smlindauer/open-model-manager-resources/examples/PythonModel_ScoreFileTutorial.md

 # How to Fit Your Scoring Script for Python Model Containerization

 ## Overview
-As described in the [README](https://github.com/sassoftware/model-container-recipes/blob/master/model-image-cli/README.md) for the Model Container Recipes repository, the command-line interface (CLI) utility sends input test data in CSV format to a running container instance for score execution.

 The Web services in the container store the input CSV file and pass the input file name to your scoring script.
 Your scoring script must follow a specific pattern.

 In this tutorial, I explain the pattern that you must follow in your scoring script.